WordPress/gutenberg/data/README.md

 If your module or plugin needs to expose its state to other modules and plugins, you'll have to register state seclectors.

-A selector is function that takes the current state value as a first argument and extra arguments if needed and returns any data extracted from the state.
+A selector is a function that takes the current state value as a first argument and extra arguments if needed and returns any data extracted from the state.

 #### Example: